imaginatelabs/cruxus/README.md

 Come chat about it on our [Gitter channel](https://gitter.im/imaginatelabs/cruxus)

 ## Setup
-1. Clone this repository
+1. Clone and checkout `stable` for the latest stable release version from this repository.
+   Note: checkout `master` to get the latest changes
+2. You will need Ruby-2.1 and Bundler installed
+3. Run `bundle install` to get all the gems you need
-2. Add cruxus to your path e.g.
+4. Add cruxus to your path e.g.
   `export PATH=$PATH:/path/to/cruxus/lib`
+5. Run `cx` to test installation

-Note: Cruxus requires Ruby 2.1 if you're using rvm or chruby there's a ruby version in the repo that will automatically set Ruby to the right version for you
+Note: Cruxus requires Ruby 2.1 if you're using rvm or chruby there's a ruby version in the repo that will automatically set Ruby to the right version for you!

 ## Configuration
 Curxus can be configured by placing a ".cxconf" in the root of your project.